Relay Broadcast Channel with Confidential Messages: Problem formulation and the main results

 The second step is to characterize the inner bound on the capacity-equivocation region by using the generalized noise and forward (GNF) strategy.
-In the GNF Strategy, the relay node does not attempt to decode the messages but sends codewords that are independent of the transmitters messages, and these codewords aid in confusing the receivers.
-Specifically, if the channel from the relay to receiver 1 is less noisy than the channel from the relay to receiver 2, we allow receiver 1 to decode the relay codeword, and receiver 2 can not decode it.
-Therefore, in this case, the relay codeword can be viewed as a noise signal to confuse receiver 2.
-Analogously, if the channel from the relay to receiver 1 is more noisy than the channel from the relay to receiver 2, we allow receiver 2 to decode the relay codeword, and receiver 1 can not decode it.
-Thus, in this case, the relay codeword is a noise signal to confuse receiver 1.
+In the GNF strategy, the relay node does not attempt to decode the messages but sends codewords that are independent of the transmitters messages, and these codewords aid in confusing the less capable receiver.
+Specifically, if the channel from the relay to receiver 1 is more capable than the channel from the relay to receiver 2, only receiver 1 is allowed to decode the relay codeword, and vice versa.
+Here note that the NF strategies of \cite{LG} and \cite{tang} only consider the case that there is no confidential message for the receiver 2, and thus confusing receiver 1 is not needed, i.e., if the channel from the relay to receiver 2 is more capable than the channel from the relay to receiver 1, we allow both or none of the receivers to decode the relay codeword.
+It is easy to see that our GNF strategy is a generalization of the NF strategies \cite{LG,tang} for the single confidential message case.

 \begin{theorem} \textbf{(Inner bound 2: GNF strategy)} A single-letter characterization of the region $\mathcal{R}^{(Ai2)}$ ($\mathcal{R}^{(Ai2)}\subseteq \mathcal{R}^{(A)}$) is as follows,

 where $\mathcal{L}^{1}$ is given by